Managing the Hive Connector

 edc-hive.propertiesconfiguration file.
 See Connector Properties and Property Files.

 - Verify that the new Hive connector, with the

 zoomdata-edc-hivepackage name, is running and enabled.
-See Managing Connectors.
+See Managing Connectors and Connector Servers.

 - Click to access the Supervisor toolbar and then select Connectors.
 The Manage Connector Services page appears.